barche/IoTaWatt_wiki_fork/Device-Configuration.md

 IotaWatt checks the IotaWatt.com site for new software regularly, and the update process takes less than a minute.
 The new firmware is digitally signed.

-The **configure burden resistors** button will allow specification of the burden resistors that are soldered to your board.
+The **Configure Burden Resistors** button will allow specification of the burden resistors that are soldered to your board.
 Your device should be preconfigured and you should not need to go there.
 If you have changed the resistors or built your own board with different values, click this button and specify the values for your particular custom hardware.

 Click **save**.
 Your changes will be saved.
 If you changed the name of your device, it will restart when you press save and you will need to restart the configuration application from [Device name].local.